Aishwarya-K-R/Code-Elevate/n8n Chatbot-Enabled Pet Shop Management System - Full Stack/README.md

   f.
 View, update, and delete products
   g.
 Access to ChatBot
   h.
 Logout
-3. User has access to the following operations :
+3. User has access to the following operations (User Dashboard) :
   a.
 Signup
   b.
 Login
   c.
 View and update profile